Full metadata record

 dc.identifier.urihttp://dx.doi.org/10.17877/DE290R-24469-

 dc.description.abstractThe transition from an RNA-based world to DNA as the primary genetic material is a pivotal topic in origin-of-life research.
 This study aims to prototype a hybrid genome system combining DNA and RNA, capable of self-replication and evolution, initially in vitro and potentially in vivo.
 Using Qß replicase, segmented RNA genomes were synthesized, incorporating the Phi29 phage pRNA for self-assembly into nanorings.
-The replication eFicacy of these replicons was evaluated both independently and in coupled assembly-replication reactions, with Qß chosen for its high amplification eFiciency and template versatility.
+The replication efficacy of these replicons was evaluated both independently and in coupled assembly-replication reactions, with Qß chosen for its high amplification efficiency and template versatility.
 To mitigate the challenge of parasite RNA formation, which depletes essential replication components, a water-emulsion system was employed.
-The modular assembly of replicons into nanorings was further investigated, with a focus on system reproducibility and the eFect of Mg2+ concentrations on nanoring stability.
+The modular assembly of replicons into nanorings was further investigated, with a focus on system reproducibility and the effect of Mg2+ concentrations on nanoring stability.
 The final goal is to integrate self-replication with self-assembly, thereby creating a segmented, modular RNA genome for in vitro genetic information storage.
 This work addresses key challenges and advancements in developing synthetic self-replication systems for eventual genomic transplantation in E. coli.en

 dc.language.isoende